What is LASIK Eye Surgery?

 Why See A Cornea Specialist For LASIK?

-Many surgeons that perform LASIK are general ophthalmologists.
-Meaning after medical school, they underwent residency training in ophthalmology, but not subspeciality training in specific fields such as retina, glaucoma, neuro-ophthalmology, pediatric ophthalmology, etc.
+Many surgeons who perform LASIK are general ophthalmologists.
+Meaning after medical school, they underwent residency training in ophthalmology, but not subspecialty training in specific fields such as retina, glaucoma, neuro-ophthalmology, pediatric ophthalmology, etc.

 Some have done fellowship training in other areas such as retina, glaucoma, or other subspecialties.
 However, the portion of the eye where LASIK is performed is the cornea.
 This is the clear window on the front of the eye where you place a contact lens.

-Dr. Wellish of the Wellish Vision Institute has subspeciality training in Cornea and External Disease, which means he underwent an additional year of training just for the portion of the eye, the cornea, in which LASIK is performed.
-The cornea is responsible for the majority of the light focusing power of the eye.
+Dr. Wellish of the Wellish Vision Institute has subspecialty training in Cornea and External Disease, which means he underwent additional training just for the portion of the eye, the cornea, in which LASIK is performed.
+The cornea is responsible for most of the eye’s light focusing power.
 It is a complex and delicate part of the eye that is made up of five layers each having its own individual function.
-Many issues such as dry eye disease, keratoconus, Fuchs’ dystrophy and other corneal abnormalities can interfere with an optimal laser vision correction outcome.
+Many issues such as dry eye disease, keratoconus, Fuchs’ dystrophy, and other corneal abnormalities can interfere with an optimal laser vision correction outcome.
 Dr. Wellish uses his training to diagnose and treat these issues before a patient is deemed “a good candidate” for LASIK or other vision correction procedures.
 Dr. Wellish and his team treat other corneal issues before prematurely moving forward with surgical vision correction such as LASIK.